The great vaccine ... bake off ... has begun

 But even that could be too late, says Ramsus Bech Hansen, CEO of Airfinity, an independent London-based analytics company.

-This doesn't mean the effort centered on Afrigen is pointless.
+This doesn't mean the effort centered on Afrigen is pointless, says Hansen.
 "But we should think about these regional initiatives more as preparation for the next pandemic."

 WHO's Friede is less convinced that there will soon be sufficient COVID vaccine supply.